-- means for uniquely identifying information selected from the group consisting of a unique identification of one of the parties, a unique identification of the transaction, a unique identification of value added information to be transacted, a unique identification of a value adding component; - a steganographic cipher for generating said unique identification information, wherein the steganographic cipher is governed by at least the following elements: a predetermined key, a predetermined message, and a predetermined carrier signal; and - a means for verifying an agreement to transact between the parties.
+- a steganographic cipher for generating said unique identification information, wherein the steganographic cipher is governed by at least the following elements: a predetermined key, a predetermined message, and a predetermined carrier signal; and - a means for verifying an agreement to transact between the parties.

-Defendant's Accused Products allow playback of Netflix, HBO, and other streaming services.
+Defendant's Accused Products allow playback of Netflix and other streaming services.
 Netflix uses a digital rights management system called PlayReady, which is a method for authenticating the transmission of information between two entities by using unique device IDs and cryptographic keys (conducting a trusted transactions between at least two parties [by using a] means for uniquely identifying information selected from the group consisting of a unique identification of one of the parties [and] a steganographic cipher for generating said unique identification information ... governed by ... a predetermined key).
-See Exhibit M at p.
+See Exhibit L at p.
 4 ("PlayReady secures content by encrypting data files. ...
-In order to decrypt these data files, a digital key is required."); see also Exhibit N.
+In order to decrypt these data files, a digital key is required.").